thetriggestcove/dsc-installing-r/README.md

 First, clone this repo we're working out of to your local machine with the following commands.

 ```
-git clone www.github.com/learn-co-curriculum/installing-r.git
+git clone www.github.com/learn-co-curriculum/dsc-installing-r.git
 ```
 Then `cd` into the directory and open the `.rproj` file in there.

 ```
-cd installing-r
+cd dsciinstalling-r
-open installing-r.rproj
+open dsc-installing-r.rproj
 ```

 Doing this will open up another RStudio on your computer.
-The .Rproj file basically walls off the rest of your comptuer so RStudio thinks the entire universe of your project lives within this area.
+The `.rproj` file basically walls off the rest of your computer so RStudio thinks the entire universe of your project lives within this area.
-Using .Rproj files helps eliminate absolute paths and makes it so it's a lot easer to get your R code to run on others computers.
+Using `.rproj` files helps eliminate absolute paths and makes it so it's a lot easier to get your R code to run on others computers.
+If you're serious about learning about good practices in working with [R and RStudio, please check out this e-book here (written in R)](https://rstats.wtf/index.html).

 In this local repository for this lesson, you'll find a file called `tips_report.Rmd` that you should be able to see if you click the `File` tab on the bottom right quadrant of RStudio.
 This will open up your first RMarkdown file (the Juypter notebook of R).

-This file contains the data and narrative we will be using the next few lessons.
+This file contains the data and narrative we will be using the next lessons.
 We'll describe it more at the start of the next lesson!

 With this open, let's just click where it says `Knit` at the top to see what happens.